francomalatacca/malax/README.md

-# malax
+# malax blog

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.0.2.
+A minimalist blog for big communications.

 ## Getting Started